vivianbuan/Search-Engine-for-Software/docs/solr_cookbook.md

 This file list some commands that might be useful to run indexer.
 ## The tutorial
 https://lucene.apache.org/solr/guide/7_2/solr-tutorial.html<br />
-Please reference this page for how to strat node if needed.
+Please reference this page for how to start node if needed.
 ## Start Node with LTR (Learning To Rank)
 `bin/solr start -Dsolr.ltr.enabled=true`
 ## Installation of LTR (Learning To Rank)